Arkusm/minimalplone4mrbob/README.md

 # minimalplone4mrbob
-This is a minimal buildout configuration for installing the latest Plone 4 and bobtemplates.kitconcept.
+This is a minimal buildout configuration for installing the latest dexterity based Plone 4 and bobtemplates.kitconcept.
 This buildout uses mr.developer to manage package development.
 You can use it to create and test addons (third party products) for the latest plone 4 version

 ## Prerequisites